-For any player (including a numen) to enter and establish residence in a provincia/regnum, there must be seating available.
+For any player (including numina during a hiems) to enter and establish residence in a provincia/regnum, there must be seating available.
 In the event of conflicts over available seating, numina have priority over mortals.
 However, no numen except Minerva may forcibly unseat any player already situated in a provincia/regnum.
-Mercury may move one (1) player each aestas who seeks to be rescued through his intervention.
+Mercury may move one player each aestas who seeks to be rescued through his intervention.
 Minerva may at her own discretion transfer one (1) player to a new region once each aestas.
+Vestal Virgins may displace any mortal player residing in Rome or aprovincia.
 If two or more mortal players simultaneously claim the last available seat in a provincia/regnum, Minerva will decide which player remains.

 Neptune and his fellow sea-deities oversee maritime travel.
-If a player traveling across the sea is confronted by a sea deity during an aestas, the player must show the god his classis/es.
-If a player who possesses no classis attempts to move by sea during an aestas and is apprehended by a sea diety, the god may, according to his (dis)pleasure, confiscate the player's legiones and Denarii and relocate the player anywhere where seating is available (except Parthia or Germania) or pronounce him dead.
+If a player traveling across the sea is confronted by a sea deity, the player must show the god his classis/es.
+If a player who possesses no classis attempts to move by sea and is apprehended by a sea diety, the god may, according to his (dis)pleasure, confiscate the player's legiones and Denarii and relocate the player anywhere where seating is available (except Parthia or Germania) or pronounce him dead.
 If the player does not have sufficient classes to transport the number of legiones in his/her possession, those legiones for which there are not classes become the sea deity's property.

 The movements of reges are like those of other mortal players, except for the following:

-Fuga.
-Once during the Game, any foreign rex except Cleopatra may return at will to the throne of his homeland even during a proelium.
+Fuga ("Flight").
+Once during the Game, any foreign rex except Cleopatra may return at will to the throne of his/her homeland even during a proelium.
 Fleeing reges must present a special Rexpressus platinum card (included among the properties they receive at the beginning of the Game) to any deity who agrees to escort them to their homeland.
 The deity will then retain the card until the end of the Game.
 It cannot be re-used.
-Reges in fuga ("flight") may take with them all of the properties in their possession.
+Reges in fuga may take with them all of the properties in their possession.

 A rex may not enter Rome without a Roman senator or imperator as protective escort, upon pain of death.
 His escort may not abandon him in Rome.
 Reges discovered in Rome without Roman escort are subject to the will of Venus who may summarily execute or expel them.